FREE three month

 Shawn Whatley: Health care’s iron triangle is hindering innovation

 The Honorable Monique Begin (et al.) wrote in 2009, “When it comes to moving health care practices forward efficiently, Canada is a country of perpetual pilot projects.”
 Governments need “financial control” and remain “leery” of committing to programs.
-Pilot programs are easy to shut down “to avoid criticism” or if “budget priorities shift.”1A country of perpetual pilot projects
+Pilot programs are easy to shut down “to avoid criticism” or if “budget priorities shift.”A country of perpetual pilot projects

 At first glance, we might blame voters.
 Canadians rank health care as a top priority in most elections over the last several decades.
 Voters like Medicare; politicians are loath to change it.
 The last federal election stood out for (almost) hinging on a debate about health policy.
-As Sean Speer put it in August, “We are having a Section 92 election in a Section 91 moment.”2Trudeau, Singh seem more interested in running for premier than head of a national government Most of the time, politicians from all parties work hard to avoid saying anything meaningful about health care—especially during an election—aside from pledging support for more of the same.
+As Sean Speer put it in August, “We are having a Section 92 election in a Section 91 moment.”Trudeau, Singh seem more interested in running for premier than head of a national government Most of the time, politicians from all parties work hard to avoid saying anything meaningful about health care—especially during an election—aside from pledging support for more of the same.

 But we cannot blame health care stasis on politicians or the voters they need to woo.
 Medicare cannot change because it is locked in an iron triangle consisting of government, the medical profession, and public-sector unions.